Special Preview先行紹介

 - Condition

-- There is a crack on the rim
+- There is one crack and one kiln flaw on the rim

 It fulfills the conditions of a masterpiece, with a profound yet delicate tension in its form, exquisite coloration, and excellent preservation.